Coke Studio (Indian TV program): Season 1 (2023)

 The first season of "Coke Studio Bharat" began airing on 7 February 2023 and concluded on 9 October 2023.
 The season was curated by Ankur Tewari, who collaborated with poet and lyricist Kausar Munir and music producer K. J. Singh.
 Colosceum Media Pvt Ltd managed the visual aspect of the production, while Misfits Inc oversaw audio production.
 Universal Music India served as the season's executive producer and official distributor.

 Season 2 (2024)

-The ongoing broadcast of the second season of "Coke Studio Bharat" began on 7 February 2023.
+The second season of "Coke Studio Bharat" premiered on 7 February 2023.
 Ankur Tewari is overseeing the curation of this season, with the creative team comprising lyricists Swanand Kirkire and Kausar Munir, along with sound engineer and music producer K. J. Singh.
 Universal Music India is managing marketing and distribution, and Colosceum serves as the production house.

 Reception

 The debut season of Coke Studio @ MTV in 2011, produced by Leslie Lewis, faced criticism despite its blend of mainstream and folk artists.
 Aditya Swamy, who was then the Executive Vice President and Business Head of MTV India, expressed that requesting a single producer to create 50 songs in 60 days was an excessive expectation.
 The subsequent seasons, however, garnered praise for improved music quality and composition, exemplified by popular tracks like 'Ki Banu Duniya Da' and 'Laadki' from season 4.
 Similarly, debut season hits like 'Khalasi' from Coke Studio Bharat and 'Sagavaasi' from Coke Studio Tamil gained significant traction on their respective YouTube channels.